 The results of the analysis showed that the most material impact on the SCR would arise from a series of significant natural catastrophe events affecting North Western Europe.
-The analysis undertaken indicates TRE is strongly capitalised and it would take an extreme event (return periods in excess of 1-in-200 years) to breach its SCR.
+The analysis undertaken indicates TRE is strongly capitalised and it would require an extreme event to breach its SCR.
 TRE's underwriting risk profile is therefore resilient to severe shocks and is within the Board's approved risk appetite.